python/cpython/Doc/library/zipfile.rst

                           compresslevel=None)

-   Write the file named *filename* to the archive, giving it the archive name *arcname* (by default, this will be the same as *filename*, but without a drive letter and with leading path separators removed).
-If given, *compress_type* overrides the value given for the *compression* parameter to the constructor for the new entry.
+   Write the file named *filename* to the archive, giving it the archive name *arcname* without a drive letter and with leading path separators removed (by default, this will be derived from *filename*).

+   If given, *compress_type*
+   overrides the value given for the *compression* parameter to the constructor for the new entry.
 Similarly, *compresslevel* will override the constructor if given.